ksd3/ksd3.github.io/src/introduction.md

     <div style="display: flex; align-items: flex-start;">
         <img src="images/profilepic.jpg" width="250px" style="margin-right: 10px;"/>
         <div>
             I'm <b>Kshitij</b>.
 I work on automated stellar navigation at Absentia Technologies.
+I also work on AI Agents at Blue AI.
 I also developed foundation models at Spatialise.
 I'm a May 2024 graduate from <a href="https://bu.edu">Boston University's</a> Master of Electrical and Computer Engineering program.
 As a student, I <a href="#STEVE-BU-work" title="Find out more here!">worked</a> in Boston University's <a href="https://heaviside.bu.edu">Space Physics Lab</a> from October 2022 to May 2024, advised by <a href="https://bu.edu/end/profile/joshua-semeter/">Joshua Semeter</a>.
 I also worked at the <a href="https://www.bu.edu/hic/">Hariri Center</a> for NASA's Life on Mars initiative, developing signal processing and machine learning techniques to analyze the Martian ionosphere and simulated GPS propagation through it.
 Previously, I was at <a href="https://www.coeptech.ac.in">COEP</a> from 2018-2022.
             <p>
             I'm also a TA/mentor for <a href="https://cranephysics.org">CRANE</a> 2025's winter session, instructing students in computational plasma physics.
 I work on mechanistic interpretability in astrophysics at <a href="https://universetbd.org/">UniverseTBD</a>.
 Check out our first paper review <a href="https://www.youtube.com/watch?v=ZVO513Z8Uu0">here!</a>
             </p>